waikereru/waikereru.github.io/_pages/1769-garden.md

 The stone mounds are set out in a quincunx pattern (like the five on a dice), noted by Joseph Banks in the kūmara gardens in Anaura Bay.
 In the 1769 Garden they’ve been laid out using pegged strings to create the precise geometry - the same method recorded by Banks.

-In the 1769 garden the stone rows and mounds are used to showcase rare and interesting plants, for instance Tarakupenga (*Coprosma acerosa*), Tūkōrehu (*Plantago raoulii*), Kōpata (*Pelargonium inodorum*), Te Auanga (*Geranium retrorsum*).
+In the 1769 garden the stone rows and mounds are used to showcase rare and interesting plants, for instance Tarakupenga (*Coprosma acerosa*), Tūkōrehu (Plantago raoulii), Kōpata (*Pelargonium inodorum*) and Te Auanga (*Geranium retrorsum*).

 {% include figure image_path="/assets/images/1769/stone-rows-and-mounds.jpg" caption="Stone rows and mounds" %}

 ## Banks and Solander

-**Joseph Banks,** a wealthy young landowner from Lincolnshire, developed a passion for botany and sponsored the Royal Society party of scientists and artists on board the *Endeavour.*  He was only 26 years old when the *Endeavour* arrived in Tūranga-nui-ā-Kiwa / Gisborne) in October 1769.
+**Joseph Banks**, a wealthy young landowner from Lincolnshire who had developed a passion for botany, sponsored the Royal Society party of scientists and artists on board the *Endeavour.*  He was only 26 years old when the *Endeavour* arrived in Tūranga-nui-ā-Kiwa / Gisborne) in October 1769.

-Banks was accompanied by **Dr. Daniel Solander,** a favourite student of the great Swedish naturalist Carl Linnaeus.
-Linneaus invented binomial taxonomy, a method used to classify and organise the rich variety of new plants and animals that were being encountered by European explorers at this time.
+Banks was accompanied by **Dr. Daniel Solander**, a favourite student of the great Swedish naturalist Carl Linnaeus.
+Linneaus invented binomial taxonomy, a method used to classify and organise the rich variety of new plants and animals that were being seen around the world by European explorers at this time.

-The *Endeavour,* commanded by Lieutenant James Cook, was sent by the Royal Society of London and the Admiralty into the Pacific to observe the Transit of Venus in Tahiti, and to discover Terra Australis Incognita, the fabled Unknown Southern continent that 18th century geographers thought must exist to counter-balance the Northern continents.
+The *Endeavour,* commanded by Lieutenant James Cook, was sent by the Royal Society of London and the Admiralty into the Pacific to observe the Transit of Venus in Tahiti, and to discover Terra Australis Incognita, the fabled Unknown Southern continent that 18th century geographers thought must exist to counterbalance the Northern continents.

 When they came ashore in Tūranganui, Joseph Banks was sure they had found Terra Australis.
-In great excitement he and Dr Solander began collecting specimens of new and unfamiliar plants which they took back to the *Endeavour’s* Great Cabin
+In great excitement he and Dr Solander began collecting specimens of new and unfamiliar plants which they took back to the *Endeavour*’s Great Cabin.

-There they were sketched by **Sydney Parkinson,** the Quaker artist; classified and described by Banks and Solander using the Linnaean method of counting the pistels and stamens on their flowers; and pressed between pages of a commentary on Milton’s *Paradise Lost.*  Many of these pressed plants still survive in herbaria collections in the United Kingdom, Australia and New Zealand.
+There they were sketched by **Sydney Parkinson**, the Quaker artist; classified and described by Banks and Solander using the Linnaean method of counting the pistels and stamens on their flowers; and pressed between pages of a commentary on Milton’s Paradise Lost.
+Many of these pressed plants still survive in herbaria collections in the United Kingdom, Australia and New Zealand.

 Banks and Solander collected 73 new species of plants in Turanganui-a-Kiwa; 115 in Anaura Bay; and 193 in Uawa (Tolaga Bay).

 ## Plant Profiles

 **Kiekie** (*Freycinetia banksii*) in the 1769 garden is a valued weaving material used for kete (kits), whāriki (fine mats) and tukutuku (woven wall) panels.
 The fruit of Kiekie is also delicious .
 For more information on Māori uses of the plant [click here](https://maoriplantuse.landcareresearch.co.nz/WebForms/PeoplePlantsDetails.aspx?Direction=previous&theSearchString=kiekie&FromSearch=true).

-**Northern Rātā** (*Metrosiderous robusta*) - This Northern Rātā will give shelter to those in the Welcome Shelter.
-It marks the entrance to the rest of Waikereru Ecosanctuary.
-In Māori, people of influence are compared to a sheltering rātā (Rātā whakaruruhau).
+**Northern Rātā** (*Metrosiderous robusta*) - This Northern Rātā will give shelter to those in the Welcome Shelter, and marks the entrance to the rest of Waikereru Ecosanctuary.
+In Māori, people of influence are compared to a sheltering rātā tree (Rātā whakaruruhau).

-**Kāretu** - Holy grass (*Hierochloe redolens*) - This grass grows either side of the bridge as you enter the garden.
+**Kāretu** - Holy grass (*Hierochloe redolens*) - This grass grows on either side of the bridge as you enter the garden.
 Found throughout New Zealand, it was collected on Banks and Solander on their first day ashore.
-Kāretu is used for weaving necklaces and anklets which can be worn as perfumed decorations.
+Kāretu is used for weaving necklaces and anklets which were worn as perfumed decorations.
 It does not smell much when first picked, but the fresh grassy smell intensifies over the following months.
 For more information on Māori uses of the plant [click here](https://maoriplantuse.landcareresearch.co.nz/WebForms/PeoplePlantsDetails.aspx?Direction=previous&theSearchString=karetu&FromSearch=true).

-**Tī Kouka,** (*Cordyline australis*).
-Planted beside the driveway up to the Welcome Shelter, this plant was used as a way-marker along walking trails.
+**Tī Kouka** (*Cordyline australis*) - Planted beside the driveway up to the Welcome Shelter, this plant was used as a way-marker along walking trails.
 It was also used for food, cordage, medicine, weaving and thatching.
 Here on the East Coast, the heads of tī kouka were used as toboggans for sliding down hills.

 Māori also described Tī in a binomial fashion.
-Tī marks the Genus, while other words were used to mark particular varieties  eg tī ngāhere, tI kouaka, tī kapu, tī kupenga, etc. For more information on Māor uses of the plant [click here](https://maoriplantuse.landcareresearch.co.nz/WebForms/PeoplePlantsDetails.aspx?Direction=previous&theSearchString=cabbage~tree&FromSearch=true).
+Tī marks the Genus, while other words were used to mark particular varieties  eg tī ngāhere, tī kouaka, tī kapu, tī kupenga, etc. For more information on Māor uses of the plant [click here](https://maoriplantuse.landcareresearch.co.nz/WebForms/PeoplePlantsDetails.aspx?Direction=previous&theSearchString=cabbage~tree&FromSearch=true).

-**Kaikomako** (Ahikōmau - Ngāti Porou) (*Pennantia corymbosa*) - A sharpened dried stick from this tree was rubbed on a soft wood such as Māhoe or Pate to make fire.
+**Kaikomako** (ahikōmau - Ngāti Porou) (*Pennantia corymbosa*) - A sharpened dried stick from this tree was rubbed on a soft wood such as Māhoe or Pate to make fire.
 [Click here](https://maoriplantuse.landcareresearch.co.nz/WebForms/PeoplePlantsDetails.aspx?Direction=previous&theSearchString=kaikomako&FromSearch=true) for more information.

-**Whauwhaupakū** and **Puawhānanga** (*Pseudopanax arboreus* and *Clematis paniculata*) - These are planted together in the Kahikatea grove on the Western side of the garden.
+**Whauwhaupakū** and **puawhānanga** (*Pseudopanax arboreus* and *Clematis paniculata*) - These are planted together in the Kahikatea grove on the Western side of the garden.
 They are planted together to recognise the beautiful Maori legend that features these 'stars of the forest'.

-“To some tribes whauwhaupaku (the five finger tree) and puawānanga were the offspring of Puanga (Rigel, the bright star of Orion) and Rehua (Antares, the bright star of Scorpion).
+> “To some tribes whauwhaupaku (the five finger tree) and puawānanga were the offspring of Puanga (Rigel, the bright star of Orion) and Rehua (Antares, the bright star of Scorpion).
 Their rising as morning stars signals the approach of summer, the period between these two events (June to November) coinciding with the flowering, first of whauwhaupakū (Pseudopanax arboreus and then puawānanga (Clematis paniculata).”

-The arrival of the star shaped flowers of puawānanga signal the time of year to begin harvesting eels again - an important resource in the Waimatā River.
+The arrival of the star shaped flowers of puawānanga signals the time of year to begin harvesting eels again - an important food source in the Waimatā River.

 {% include figure image_path="/assets/images/1769/clematis-paniculata.jpg" caption="Puawānanga in bloom" %}

-**Raurōroa** (*Sonchus kirkii*) Shore Puha.
-The indigenous Pūhā which has been largely replaced by introduced sow thistle species that came in with grass seed.
+**Raurōroa** - Shore puha (*Sonchus kirkii*) - The indigenous Pūhā has now been largely replaced by introduced sow thistle species that came in with grass seed.
 This plant grows in open disturbed land, so with increasing development of farm land, this species is declining.

 {% include figure image_path="/assets/images/1769/shore-puha.jpg" caption="Raurōroa" %}

-**Heart-leafed Kōhuhu** (*Pittosporum obcordatum*) 2012 - Threatened - Nationally Vulnerable ~ 40 locations nationwide - Primarily threatened by loss of habitat.
+**Heart-leafed Kōhuhu** (*Pittosporum obcordatum*) 2012 - Threatened, Nationally Vulnerable: ~40 locations nationwide.
 The widespread clearance of the easterly, lowland alluvial forests favoured by this species put it at risk.
 This decline has continued, even in protected forest remnants, due to subtle changes in forest microclimates and water supply,

 Many populations are also threatened by the spread of aggressive weeds, which suppress (or prevent) regeneration, and smother adult trees.
 In some places, only single trees are left.
-Fortunately, like many Pittosporum, plants may be either female, male or sexually inconstant, so some isolated individuals can set seed.
+Fortunately, like many Pittosporum, these plants may be either female, male or sexually inconstant, so some isolated individuals can set seed.

 {% include figure image_path="/assets/images/1769/pittosporum-obcordatum.jpg" caption="Pittosporum obcordatum" %}

-***Libertia cranwelliae*** - Threatened - Nationally Critical  Recently (2006) rediscovered in the wild by Graeme Atkins at one site near East Cape, where there are c.30 plants growing in coastal forest.
+***Libertia cranwelliae*** - Threatened, Nationally Critical.
+Recently (2006) rediscovered in the wild by Graeme Atkins at one site near East Cape, where about.30 plants grow in coastal forest.

 {% include figure image_path="/assets/images/1769/libertia-cranwelliae.jpg" caption="Libertia cranwelliae" %}

-***Geranium retrorsum*** - Threatened - Nationally Vulnerable, now very uncommon throughout most of its North Island range, though it is still common in parts of the eastern South Island (de Lange et al. 2010).
+**Te Auanga** (*Geranium retrorsum*) - Threatened, Nationally Vulnerable, now very uncommon throughout most of its North Island range, though it is still common in parts of the eastern South Island (de Lange et al. 2010).
 In the North Island it is now mainly found on northern offshore islands.
-It appears to be threatened by browsing animals such as rabbits which avidly dig up plants for the roots.
+It is threatened by browsing animals such as rabbits which avidly dig up plants for the roots.
 The open habitats it prefers are also now largely dominated by taller growing weeds.
 It is still said to be common in Australia.

 {% include figure image_path="/assets/images/1769/geranium.jpg" caption="Geranium retrorsum" %}

-**Hebe tairāwhiti** (*Veronica tairāwhiti*) At Risk - Naturally Uncommon The distribution of this stunning plant is from Hicks Bay to Wairoa.
+**Hebe tairāwhiti** (*Veronica tairāwhiti*) - At Risk, Naturally Uncommon.
+The distribution of this stunning plant is from Hicks Bay to Wairoa.
 It is closely related to the more well known Koromiko and shares the same amazing medicinal properties.
 The leaves from this plant are great at curing stomach upsets.
 It is so effective that it was dried and sent to the NZ troops in WWI to cure dysentery.
 [Click here](https://maoriplantuse.landcareresearch.co.nz/WebForms/PeoplePlantsDetails.aspx?Direction=previous&theSearchString=hebe~stricta&FromSearch=true) for more information.

 ## Full Plant List